 Imagine Jim wants Julie to agree to marry him, but since Jim does not want to violate Julie’s free will, he never appears to her face-to-face.
 Jim claims that, if he were to appear to her directly so that his identity were absolutely certain, this certainty about his identity would prevent Julie from voluntarily agreeing to marry him.
 Would you not think Jim was quite confused about free will?

 This is parallel to the argument a good majority Christians offer in response to the question: Why can not the Christian God simply step out of the shadows and personally introduce himself to those he claims to love?
-It is claims that, if we were to have absolute certainty in the existence of this God, that would somehow destroy our free will.
+It is claimed that, if we were to have absolute certainty in the existence of this God, that would somehow destroy our free will.
 Does this make sense?
 Did not Satan allegedly reject God in full knowledge of his existence?
 Is there any relationship between having high certainty of someone’s existence, and not being able to reject them as a husband, friend, savior or Lord?

 There are so many good reasons for an actual God to simply introduce himself.
 For the many same reasons that we encourage our guy friends to make themselves fully known to the girl they intend to marry before proposing, we expect any actual God to make himself fully known before asking us to accept any plan he might have for our lives.
 This is surely not too much to ask of a rational God of the universe, is it?